Macil/react-save-refs/readme.md

 ## Types

-Full [Flow Type](http://flowtype.org/) declarations for this module are included!
-If you're using Flow, then no extra setup is necessary to take advantage of them.
+[Flow](https://flowtype.org/) type declarations for this module are included!
+If you are using Flow, they won't require any configuration to use.